guarize/trybe-exercises/03-back-end/block-19-docker-using-containers/day-1-backend-first-steps/README.md

 <br />

-### - How to configure and containerize your applications using Docker;
+### - Understand the concept of application packaging, as well as the concept of scaling;

-### - Study about relational database with MySQL and learn what tables are and how they relate;
+### - Understand what Docker is and what problem it is intended to solve;

-### - Learn how to build the back-end code, using both relational and non-relational databases, in Node.JS;
+### - Understand what a Docker / container process is;

-### - Learn how to program at a high level with JS, using a code powering mechanism called Typescript;
+### - Understand how to install the tool and run a container;

-### - Refine our way of programming by learning principles like SOLID and using object-oriented programming (OOP);
+### - Understand what are the main commands for using Docker in the command line interface (CLI);

-### - Finally, with these concepts, we will enter headfirst into the world of non-relational databases with MongoDB , learning how to use documents and collections;
+### - Run images from Docker Hub (official repository of Docker images).